 If you think you're overweight, talk to your doctor about safe and effective ways to lose weight.
-The best way to attack a weight problem is through lifestyle changes like choosing healthy foods, eating smaller portions, and getting off the couch and starting an exercise routine.
+The best way to attack a weight problem is through changes like choosing healthy foods, eating smaller portions, and starting an exercise routine.

 Reviewed by: Mary L. Gavin, MD